sourcegraph/handbook/content/ops/finance/expenses.md

   - Software purchases or subscriptions should be categorized as "Software and SaaS <$1000"
   - Computer purchases and other hardware (monitor, headphones, etc.) should be categorized as "Computer & Related"
   - Home office set-up purchases (chairs, desks, etc.) should be categorized as "Furniture & Office"
-  - Note: there is no designated "home office setup" category in Expensify.
+  - There is no designated "home office setup" category in Expensify.
 Each expensed item should be categorized individually.
 So even though we have one home office setup budget, it spans across multiple categories.
+  - Onboarding teammates may receive a $2000 maximum limit notice when expensing computer & equipment.
+Please note that first-time computer purchases are considered an exception to this policy.

 ## Teammates based outside of the US